-Here's the truth I've learned after fifteen years in this industry: comparing gummy prices without understanding what's actually behind those numbers is like judging a car by looking only at the sticker in the window.
+After fifteen years in this industry, I've learned this: comparing gummy prices without understanding what's behind those numbers is like judging a car by the sticker in the window.
 You might think you're getting a deal, but you have no idea what's under the hood.

-Let me walk you through the same analysis we use internally-the framework that's prevented countless clients from making decisions they'd later regret.
+I use the same analysis internally—the framework that's saved countless clients from decisions they'd later regret.

 What You're Really Comparing When You Look at Gummy Prices